 I spoke to her only briefly.

-They are often attached as free modifiers that depend on the same word, only in a fuller (summative) or more particularizing way (resumptive):
+Apposition is a type of relation between two or more units (typically, nouns or noun phrases).
+Afterthought comments are often attached as appositive free modifiers that may depend on the same word, only in a fuller (summative) or more particularizing way (resumptive):

-Sentences with a backgrounded modifier may have fronted as well as backgrounded elements.
+Sentences may have fronted as well as postponed elements.
 The modifying part may also repeat the word the modifier depends on—usually for an emphatic effect:

 English Introductory Comma = Topic/Subject-Marker

-One can argue, for instance, that the so-called introductory comma essentially functions as a topic-marker in both English.
-As English topic and subject often coincide, the introductory comma is also a subject-marker.
+One can argue, for instance, that the so-called introductory comma essentially functions as a 🇹🇴🇵🇮🇨-marker in both English.
+As English 🇹🇴🇵🇮🇨 and subject often coincide, the introductory comma is also a subject-marker.

 Unless it is very short, any introductory element in an English sentence, whether it’s a single word, a phrase, or an adverbial clause, is typically separated by a comma.